iu-parfunc/ecoop24-marmoset-artifact/README.md

 4. `~/Ghc/ghc/generate_ghc_numbers.py` — generates the run times for GHC, `Figure 9`.

-After executing `CMD2` and entering the session, use `python3` to run the provided scripts to get the numbers.
+After executing `CMD1` and entering the session, use `python3` to run the provided scripts to reproduce the figures and tables.
-The script prints the numbers for each benchmark file.
+For example, `python3 generate_runtimes.py` generates the run times for Gibbon and Marmoset, stores them in a CSV files (you need to `cd` in the corresponding directory first).
-For example, `python3 generate_runtimes.py` generates the run times (you need to `cd` in the corresponding directory first).
+Provided below is the mapping from file name to benchmarks in the paper.

-Provided is the mapping from file name to benchmarks in the paper.
+TODO: (Artem) document CSV outputs (location, ect.).
+Alsoi see the overview section below.

 ```
 Table1: Layout1PowerList.hs, Layout2PowerList.hs